mocon/oconnor-blog/content/posts/2020-12-11-we-all-live-in-the-same-house.md

 draft: false
 date: 2020-12-11T21:12:28.533Z
 description: >-
-  “We are all people,” Lewis said.
-“We are one family; we all live in the same house…it is better to love than to hate; it is better to be loved than divided.”
+  “We are all people...We are one family; we all live in the same house…it is better to love than to hate; it is better to be loved than divided.”

   - Representative John Lewis, 2016